elnelsonperez/rkartside-rates-fe/README.md

 ## Deployment

 This application is designed to be deployed as a static site on Netlify.
 Make sure to configure the environment variables in Netlify for each specific store instance.

+### Authentication

+The application includes basic authentication to protect access to the quoting system.
+Authentication is implemented using Netlify Functions, which check for valid credentials before allowing access to the application.

+When deploying to Netlify:

+1. Add the following environment variables in Netlify's dashboard:
+   - `VITE_AUTH_USERNAME`: The username for accessing the application
+   - `VITE_AUTH_PASSWORD`: The password for accessing the application

+2. These credentials will be used to authenticate users attempting to access the site.

+3. The authentication happens through a Netlify Function that:
+   - Intercepts all incoming requests
+   - Verifies the authentication credentials
+   - Redirects authenticated users to the requested page
+   - Prompts for credentials if authentication fails

 ## API Structure